Skip to content

 Portland and the Columbia River Gorge are filled with hiking opportunities for everybody, many of which have Americans with Disabilities Act (ADA) accessible trails.

-Sunrise Hikes Near Portland
+Fall Hikes Near Portland

-Winter Walks in Portland
+Winter Hikes in and Near Portland

 Was this page helpful?